advename/The-React-Library-guide/README.md

 }));
 ```

-Primarily you would program in ESM or CJS these days and use a bundler or transpiler to transform the code to UMD for browser usage.
+Primarily, you would program in ESM or CJS these days and use a bundler or transpiler to transform the code to UMD for browser usage.
 Most bundlers and transpilers (e.g. Webpack, Rollup, Babel,...) these days use a UMD template, which supports all environments, aka AMD, CJS and Browsers.

 #### ESM
 This is probably the syntax you are most familiar with. `import` and `export` can only be used in the top-level.